NICNAS is now know as AICIS

 We had to steal this from the NICNAS to AICIS overview “Compliance, reporting and record-keeping obligations vary depending on the category.
 Regardless of the introduction category, every introducer must submit an annual declaration at the end of every registration year.”

 This declaration just makes sure you comply with the new rules and it applies for all 5 introduction categories.
-Don’t worry they will send you a reminder before it is due and they will have more guidance coming shortly as the transition to the new scheme occurs.
+If you haven’t yet, have a look at these transitional arrangements from NICNAS to AICIS.

 You asked, we answered